johnellison/interbeing/replit.md

-# EcoHabits - Habit Tracking with Environmental Impact
+# Interbeing - Multi-Impact Habit Tracker

 ## Overview

-EcoHabits is a full-stack web application that combines personal habit tracking with environmental impact visualization.
-Users can create and track daily habits while earning virtual trees for completed actions, creating a gamified experience that connects personal growth with environmental awareness.
-The application features a clean, nature-inspired interface built with modern React components and a robust Express.js backend.
+Interbeing is a full-stack web application that combines personal habit tracking with real environmental impact actions.
+Users can create and track daily habits while triggering authentic environmental impact through the 1ClickImpact API - including tree planting, ocean cleanup, carbon capture, and charitable donations.
+Each habit can be customized with specific impact actions and amounts, creating a powerful connection between personal growth and environmental responsibility.
+The application features a clean, nature-inspired interface built with modern React components and a robust Express.js backend with full user authentication.

 ## User Preferences